Manasvijain06/oib_task3/README.md

 # **Sales Prediction using Python** 🚀

 # *Overview**
-This project predicts **sales revenue** based on advertising budgets using **Machine Learning in Python**.
+ predicts **sales revenue** based on advertising budgets using **Machine Learning in Python**.
 It utilizes **Linear Regression** to analyze the impact of TV, Radio, and Newspaper advertisements on sales.

 ### **Features**
 ✅ Load and preprocess dataset 📂